 The liaison serves as a link between the creative teams and the board.
 They convey information between the two parties, act as a support for the show teams, and ensure that rehearsals are conducted in a safe and productive way.

 Branden is in fourth year, involved in Directing, Performance, Dramaturgy & Stage Combat.
-If he could describe SATCo in one word it would be ‘hands-on’, and if he could have any unusual animal as a pet it would be a Penguin.
+If he could describe SATCo in one word it would be “electric,” and if he could invent a flavour of chips it would be Fettuccine Alfredo.

 Our front-of-house manager is responsible for the audiences that attend each show.
 They deliver an informative speech before each show, ensure that the audience experience is comfortable and safe, and handle emergencies that take place during a performance.